edgarshurtado/Portfolio/grunt-blog-post.md

 Something that seemed weird to me at first was that the destination path is the key for the `files` config object, whereas the source path is the value for that key.
 Instinctively I'd thought in a `source → destination` but is the contrary.
 Sure they have their reasons but took me a little to realize of this.

-# Tasks for css
+# Convert Scss to CSS and add vendor prefixes

 The following Grunt configuration allows using `scss` files for the project styles instead of plain CSS.
 You know, all that about being 'sassy' with your CSS from CodeSchool 😜.
 But there's more!
 In addition, this configuration will add all the needed prefixes for your css rules to make your styles work in as many browsers as possible.
-Personally, I don't know how I've lived without this for so long 🙃.
+Personally, I don't know how I've lived without this for so long 🙃. .

 First, the dependencies:
 * `autoprefixer`